-Second, the University Writing Center (UWC) is an important part of RWS 1302.
+Second, the University Writing Center (UWC) is an important part of RWS 1302/ENGL 1312.
 During the first two weeks of the semester, you will attend an orientation at the new UWC.
 Thereafter, your grades on individual projects will determine your level of involvement with the UWC.
 The tutoring experience provided at the UWC enables you to get beneficial individual feedback as you are working on improving your writing.
 Of course, all students are invited to receive free tutoring at the UWC whenever needed or desired.
-For more information, please visit their homepage at http://uwc.utep.edu.
+For more information, please visit their homepage at http://academics.utep.edu/writingcenter.